tjheffner/jekyll-portfolio/_posts/2015-09-19-site-construction.markdown

 Anyways, the other "big" part in the construction of this website were the slideshows, currently present on [double scribble]({{site.url}}/projects/double-scribble.html) and [building blocks]({{site.url}}/projects/building-blocks.html).
 This is where I used a neat little trick, [found here,](http://mattgemmell.com/page-specific-assets-with-jekyll/){:target="_blank"} to load jQuery on these pages only for custom slideshow functionality.

 To make the blog work, I added a few lines into the `config.yml` (look at lines 20-29 in the picture at the top of this page).
-Those lines make pages follow the same layout rules as my projects (title only, no navbar header or anything), and sets the page that lists all of them to /blog/ instead of /.
+Those lines make posts follow the same layout rules as my projects (title only, no navbar header or anything), and sets the page that lists all of them to /blog/ instead of /.
 The last thing to make that work properly was to create `jekyll/blog.md`

 A markdown file in the top-level is how you make the third default content type, pages.